coding24seven/youtube-magic/README.md

 ## Development

-- Clone this repository.
+- git clone this repository.
-- run: `npm i`
+- run `npm i`
 - run `npm start` or `./ddstart` for docker-desktop on Linux
 - Load the extension in your browser:
   - Firefox: Go to `about:debugging#/runtime/this-firefox` and select "Load Temporary Add-on."